Freeman Catholic College: Overview

-The Houses compete in numerous activities and competitions throughout the year such as the Swimming Carnival, Athletics Carnival, Cross Country and MISA.
+The Houses compete in numerous activities throughout the year in such competitions as the Swimming Carnival, Athletics Carnival, Cross Country and MISA.
 The House that accumulates the most points at the end of the year becomes House Champions.

 Notable people

 In 2010, Guy Zangari, who was the school's Pastoral Care Coordinator, was selected as the Australian Labor Party candidate for the state electorate of Fairfield for the New South Wales State elections in March 2011 as Joe Tripodi's replacement who had recently resigned.